 Metaphorical Loss

 This is a story of loss and the end of a relationship.
-However, it addresses it not in a straightforward, hum-drum way, but only has Hemingway can, steeped in metaphor.
-Also, consider that Hemingway plays an important role in the modernist movement, and his writing particularly addresses loss and PTSD.
-I would also argue that he dips his toes in the theme of futility.
+However, it addresses the story not in a straightforward, hum-drum way, but only has Hemingway can, steeped in metaphor.
+Considering that Hemingway plays an important role in the modernist movement, his writing particularly addresses loss and PTSD.
+I would argue that he dips his toes in the theme of futility as well.
+This short story has both of these elements throughout.

 As mentioned before, the story starts with the fall wind greeting the protagonist Nick Adams.
 Hemingway’s remark that the “fruit had been picked,” only means that the season has come to an end.
+This loss is coupled with the inevitability of the end, perhaps a reference to the two aforementioned themes.
 Moreover, Nick stoops to grab a Wagner apple that lay “shiny in the brown grass,” and that tells the reader that the environment has turned toward winter.
+Yet, the juxtaposition is one that is sweet with the bitter reality of death.

-In the next paragraph, Hemingway writes that “The big trees swayed far over in the wind as he watched.
+In the next paragraph, Hemingway writes, “The big trees swayed far over in the wind as he watched.
 It was the first of the autumn storms.”
 The weather has turned, much like the surroundings, for the worse.
 Hot and cold air has come to greet each other before the permanent turn toward winter.
+The freezing cold is on its way and the frigid ending of winter is on its way.

 As it relates to the story thematically, Hemingway is trying to tell us that the climate has a parallel to Nick Adam’s troubles.
 The autumn is over and therefore life is over.
 The green has turned to grey, the rain has come in ahead of the snow, and the fruit has been picked.
-Likewise, his relationship with Marjorie is over.
+Likewise, his relationship with Marjorie, his longtime girlfriend, is over.
+The season may seem like merely a backdrop, but it is so much more representative of the secret grief Adams is facing, even though he doesn’t understand that it’s happening.

 Desertion

-Continuing down this line of thought, Nick couldn’t get into the story of Feverel, even though it is about a man’s wife deserting him, just as Marjorie has deserted Nick.
+Continuing, Nick couldn’t get into the story of Feverel, even though it is about a man’s wife deserting him, just as Marjorie has deserted Nick.
+Or so he perceives it.
 As for “Forest Lovers,” a possibly fictitious book, the title itself suggests the pastoral nature of Nick’s venture to the cottage to see Bill and his failed relationship with Marjorie.
+Is Nick and Marjorie’s relationship not akin to “forest lovers” in a way?
+While the rural and serene environment of the end of autumn is wonderfully beautiful, anybody in Michigan can tell you that it’s haunting.

 Nick’s drunken attitude also reflects loss in that he no longer recognizes the person he was while he was with Marjorie–he has changed.
 As he moves back to the living room, “he passed a mirror in the dining room and looked into it.
 His face looked strange … It was not his face but it didn’t make any difference” (Hemingway).
-In other words, the person who once existed, the one who dated and loved, was now a different person–both a lost person and a person at a loss.
+That is to say, the person who once existed, the one who dated and loved, was now a different person–both a lost person and a person at a loss.

 Conclusion